SCHUNK-SE-Co-KG/bkstools/README.md

 # BKSTools

-BKSTools is a Python package for communicating with newer SCHUNK grippers like EGU, EGK and EZU.
+BKSTools is a Python package for communicating with newer SCHUNK grippers like EGU and EGK.
 These grippers are called BKS grippers since they use the SCHUNK **B**au**K**asten**S**oftware.
 The BKSTools provide ready-to-use command line scripts and an API to interact with the BKS grippers from your own Python code.